 Moreover, play provides children with the opportunity to practice empathy and perspective-taking.
 When engaging in cooperative games or group activities, children learn to consider others' feelings, understand different viewpoints, and develop a sense of compassion.
 By cultivating these skills through play, children can enhance their emotional intelligence and build strong foundations for healthy relationships in the future.

 Recognising signs of emotional distress in children is crucial for parents and caregivers to provide appropriate support and intervention.
 Children may not always verbalise their feelings, so it is important to be attuned to behavioural cues that indicate there might be underlying emotional issues.
-For instance, sudden changes in a child's sleeping or eating patterns, unexplained physical complaints, or withdrawal from activities they once enjoyed could be signs of emotional distress.
+For instance, sudden changes in a child's sleeping or eating patterns, unexplained physical complaints, or withdrawal from activities they once enjoyed could be signs of emotional distress..
+By providing ample opportunities for physical activity, parents and educators can foster a child's motor development and set a strong foundation for lifelong physical fitness.

 Anxiety and depression are common mental health issues that can affect children of all ages.
 It is crucial for parents and caregivers to be aware of the symptoms of these conditions in order to provide proper support and intervention.
 In children, anxiety may manifest as excessive worry, fear of specific situations or objects, physical symptoms like headaches or stomach aches, avoidance of social interactions, and difficulty sleeping.